Western High School (Florida): Demographics

-As of the 2021-22 school year, the total student enrollment was 3,592.
-The ethnic makeup of the school was 82.6% White, 9.1% Black, 4.9% Hispanic, 4.1% Asian, 3.4% Multiracial, 0.5% Native American or Native Alaskan, and 0.3% Native Hawaiian or Pacific Islander.
+As of the 2023–24 school year, the total student enrollment was 3,642.
+The ethnic makeup during the 2021–2022 school year was 82.6% White, 9.1% Black, 4.9% Hispanic, 4.1% Asian, 3.4% Multiracial, 0.5% Native American or Native Alaskan, and 0.3% Native Hawaiian or Pacific Islander.

 Athletics

 The school offers athletic programs in football, cheerleading, basketball, tennis, soccer, color guard, swimming, water polo, golf, wrestling, baseball, softball, track & field, cross country, marching band, and volleyball.
-In the Fall of 2002, the school's first state championship title was earned by the women's golf team.
+In the fall of 2002, the school's first state championship title was earned by the women's golf team.
 The Lady Wildcats were undefeated that year as well.

+The 2024 competitive cheerleading squad won the FHSAA State Championship in the 2a medium coed division.

 Arts

 The Western High School band program includes concert band, the Pride of the Wildcats marching band (formerly the Western Star Regiment), color guard, winter guard, and an indoor percussion program.

-The chorus program offers three levels of vocal ensembles: Beginner's Chorus, Women's Choir, and Western Singers, the elite course offered to veterans of the program.
+The chorus program offers three levels of vocal ensembles: Beginner's Chorus; Women's Choir; and Western Singers, the elite course offered to veterans of the chorus program.